Emergency Pet Care Resources in Lancaster County PA

 Fee: $95 consultation fee (credit card required)

-The ASPCA Poison Control Center has veterinary toxicologists available around the clock.
-They'll advise you on whether your pet needs immediate emergency care and what steps to take.
+Veterinary toxicologists available around the clock.
+They'll advise you on whether your pet needs emergency care and what steps to take.

 Pet Poison Helpline